Last Updated on January 22, 2022 by Heather Hart, ACSM EP, CSCS

 Sitting.
 It’s a detrimental habit that our society absolutely loves to do, but most likely something that runners rarely consider the dangers of.
 After all, we routinely get our 10,000 steps (or more) in a day.
 It’s easy to make the assumption that if you run a lot, you must be healthy.
+Further, it makes sense why you’d never assume sitting may impact your running.
 I mean, a ten mile run in the morning has got to negate any negatives your body encounters throughout the rest of the day, right?

 Unfortunately, maybe not.

-Turns out, frequent sitting may impact your running in more ways than you might expect, and just because you may train upwards of a few hours a day, doesn’t necessarily leave you safe from the detriments of sitting for long periods of time.
+Turns out, frequent sitting may impact your running in more ways than you might expect.
+Further, just because you may train upwards of a few hours a day, doesn’t necessarily leave you safe from the detriments of sitting for long periods of time.
 I won’t lie, even researching / writing this article while sitting stressed me out a bit.
-But let’s get on with it:
+So let’s dive in:

 Sitting may increase your risk of death.
 Yes, even you.

 It’s no secret that our society as a whole is woefully inactive.
 According to the Centers for Disease Control and Prevention, less than a quarter of adults in the United States are getting the minimum amount of recommended physical activity (source).
-Chances are, if you are reading this article, you are already a runner, and so you might assume you are exempt from that scary statistic, right?
+Chances are, if you are reading this article, you are already a runner.
+So you might assume you are exempt from that scary statistic, right?
 Maybe…unless you sit for extended periods of time.

 That’s right, even an ultramarathoner with a desk bound job is not immune to the risks that come with sitting for extended periods of time.
 Sitting is an independent risk factor: too much of it cannot be canceled out by exercise.
 Similar to the idea that exercise will not negate the effects of smoking cigarettes.
 And too much sitting can increase your risk of chronic health problems, such as heart disease, diabetes , stroke, some cancers, dimentia, anxiety, and more.
 Studies show that as sedentary time increases, so does the risk of early death (source).